Reviews You Can Rely On

 Expensive

-Kuat went all out in building the Piston Pro X, and it's brilliant.
-While very expensive, you get a high-performance rack with features and technology that no other racks currently have.
-This tire-hold rack clamps the bike securely by the tires with no frame or rim contact with user-friendly piston-actuated ratcheting tire arms.
-The FastFit wheel chock system makes it possible to quickly fit bikes with wheels between 18" and 29" and tires up to 5 inches wide.
-The 67lb per bike weight limit means it can carry just about any e-bike on the market.
-Slick security features like a locking stainless steel hitch pin, integrated locking tool storage, and a flexible 12mm cable lock help keep the rack and bikes safe.
-Integrated LED lights help keep you safe by putting your brake lights on the back of the rack instead of being obscured by the bikes you're hauling.
-Durable powder coating, 99% metal construction, and Kashima-coated stanchions strive to make this rack pass the test of time.
+Sheesh, this is the rack for the super bike geeks.
+Kuat went all out building the Piston Pro X, and it's brilliant.
+While it sets a new benchmark for expensive, you get an extremely high-performance rack with features and technology that no other racks currently have.
+Tire-hold clamps hold the bike securely by the tires without contacting the frame or your wheels.
+The user-friendly piston-actuated ratcheting tire arms can be deployed and locked with one hand, none of the other racks like the 1UP USA or RockyMounts GuideRail can offer that.
+Utilizing the clever FastFit wheel chock system, you can quickly load bikes with 18" to 29" wheels.
+The 67lb per bike weight limit means it can carry almost any e-bike on the market.
+Slick security features like a locking stainless steel hitch pin, and a flexible 12mm cable lock help keep the rack and bikes safe.
+Why should you buy this instead of the Kuat Piston Pro, which is several hundred dollars less?
+For starters, LED lights integrated into the rack and plugged into your vehicle help to keep you safe by putting your brake lights on the back of the rack instead of being obscured by the bikes you're hauling.
+A super durable Tiger DRYLAC powder coat keeps the rack protected and looking great.
+99% metal construction, integrated tool storage and Kashima-coated stanchions give this rack all the extra touches.

-The Piston Pro X is not only expensive, but it is also quite large and hefty, making it difficult to move or store.
-Nonetheless, we believe this is the absolute best hitch rack money can buy.
-This rack's safety, security, and features may just make it worth the cost.
-Make sure you have the required 4-pin electrical connector to use the integrated brake lights or you'll end up needing to purchase an adapter as well.
+The Piston Pro X is not only expensive, but it is also quite large and almost 64 pounds which makes it difficult to move and store.
+That said, this is the absolute best hitch rack money can buy.
+This rack's safety, security, and features may make it worth your dollars.
+Bikes with full fenders can be accommodated using a simple strap that is available separately.
+If you want this racks functionality at a lower cost, Kuat sells the Piston Pro, which lacks brake lights, integrated tools and Kashima coating but saves a few hundred dollars.

 Read more: Kuat Piston Pro X review